-- ACTION E Flow Rate Channel Inoperable With an inoperable flow element on a discharge pathway where a fan is operating (Purge A, Purge B, ABGTS, or EGTS), effluent release may continue provided: (a) "Low Rng" on RE-90-400 is selected instead of "Eff"; and (b) at least once per 12 hours associated instrument malfunction is verified not annunciated; and (c) a reading from "Low Rng" on RE-90-400 is obtained at least once per 24 hours during the release. - Radiation Monitor Inoperable With the "EFF" and "LOW RNG" channels inoperable, effluent releases may continue provided grab samples are taken at least once per 12 hours and these samples are analyzed for noble gases (gamma emitters) in accordance with plant procedures.
-Grab samples are required only during those periods when releases are being made. - ACTION F With the number of channels OPERABLE less than required by the Minimum Channel OPERABLE requirement, immediately suspend PURGING of radioactive effluents via this pathway. - ACTION G With the required equipment inoperable, immediately suspend any planned, routine releases via this pathway, ensure that continuous iodine/particulate sampling media are removed and analyzed [SOURCE NOTE 18], and ensure that no planned, routine releases are made until the equipment is OPERABLE. - ACTION H With the required equipment inoperable, effluent releases may continue via this pathway provided the sampler's transmission factor(s) are corrected for the loss of this equipment. - ACTION J With the number of channels OPERABLE less than required by the Minimum Channels OPERABLE requirement, effluent releases from that WGDT must be discontinued until the channel is OPERABLE. - ACTION K With the heat trace inoperable and auxiliary sampling equipment required for iodine and particulate collection, effluent releases via the affected pathway may continue provided that steam generator activity is evaluated weekly to determine if a path exists for release of iodine or particulate activity, and any such activity being released is quantified in accordance with plant procedures. - ACTION L- With the required equipment INOPERABLE due to the flowrate being less than 100,000 scfm, manually adjust sample loop 0-LPF-90-300 flowrate to 20 scfm +/-1 scfm within 4 hours to return the channel to operable status. - In addition, if the flow rate is less than 40,000scfm, then verify at least one Auxiliary Building or Fuel Handling exhaust fan is running. - ACTION M- With the required equipment inoperable, effluent releases may continue via the pathway provided that within 24 hours after the channel has been declared inoperable, samplers are replaced or tritium grab samples are taken once per 24 hours.
+ACTION E - Flow Rate Channel Inoperable - With an inoperable flow element on a discharge pathway where a fan is operating (Purge A, Purge B, ABGTS, or EGTS), effluent release may continue provided: (a) "Low Rng" on RE-90-400 is selected instead of "Eff"; and (b) at least once per 12 hours associated instrument malfunction is verified not annunciated; and (c) a reading from "Low Rng" on RE-90-400 is obtained at least once per 24 hours during the release.

+Radiation Monitor Inoperable - With the "EFF" and "LOW RNG" channels inoperable, effluent releases may continue provided grab samples are taken at least once per 12 hours and these samples are analyzed for noble gases (gamma emitters) in accordance with plant procedures.
+Grab samples are required only during those periods when releases are being made.

+- ACTION F With the number of channels OPERABLE less than required by the Minimum Channel OPERABLE requirement, immediately suspend PURGING of radioactive effluents via this pathway. - ACTION G With the number of channels OPERABLE less than required by the Minimum Channels OPERABLE requirement, planned ongoing effluent releases via the affected pathway may continue provided that within 4 hours after the channel has been declared inoperable, the equipment is restored to OPERABLE. - ACTION H With the required equipment inoperable, effluent releases may continue via this pathway provided the sampler's transmission factor(s) are corrected for the loss of this equipment. - ACTION J With the number of channels OPERABLE less than required by the Minimum Channels OPERABLE requirement, effluent releases from that WGDT must be discontinued until the channel is OPERABLE. - ACTION K With the heat trace inoperable and auxiliary sampling equipment required for iodine and particulate collection, effluent releases via the affected pathway may continue provided that steam generator activity is evaluated weekly to determine if a path exists for release of iodine or particulate activity, and any such activity being released is quantified in accordance with plant procedures. - ACTION L- With the required equipment INOPERABLE due to the flowrate being less than 100,000 scfm, manually adjust sample loop 0-LPF-90-300 flowrate to 20 scfm +/-1 scfm within 4 hours to return the channel to operable status.

+In addition, if the flow rate is less than 40,000scfm, then verify at least one Auxiliary Building or Fuel Handling exhaust fan is running.

+ACTION M- With the required equipment inoperable, effluent releases may continue via the pathway provided that within 24 hours after the channel has been declared inoperable, samplers are replaced or tritium grab samples are taken once per 24 hours.
 Continuous sampling is required only during those periods when applicability note (11) is met.